inmanturbo/inmanturbo-select-filter-stress-demo/README.md

 ### Increasing/Reducing Stress

 - The number of rows can be adjusted by increasing or decreasing the `$limit` variable in `app/Models/GeneralLedger.php` and rerunning `php artisan db:seed`.
-- Note: the options for the `select filters` are bootstrapped at the time of creation.
+- Note: the options for the `select filters` are cached in the `bootstrap/cache` directory at the time of creation.

 ```php
 //app/Models/GeneralLedger.php